-Wells Fargo Corporate & Investment Banking and Wells Fargo Securities (each referred to herein as "CIB" and may be referred to elsewhere as "WFS") are trade names used for the corporate banking, capital markets and investment banking services of Wells Fargo & Company ("WFC") and its subsidiaries, including but not limited to Wells Fargo Bank, N.A.
-Municipal Finance Group, a separately identifiable department of Wells Fargo Bank, N.A. which is registered with the U.S. Securities and Exchange Commission ("SEC") as a municipal securities dealer.

-Commercial banking products and services are provided by Wells Fargo Bank, N.A. ("WFBNA").
-Investment banking and capital markets products and services provided by CIB are not a condition to any banking product or service.
+Wells Fargo Securities ("WFS") is the trade name for certain securities related capital markets and investment banking services of Wells Fargo & Company and its subsidiaries, including but not limited to Wells Fargo Bank, N.A., acting through its Municipal Finance Group.
+Commercial banking products and services are provided by Wells Fargo Bank, N.A ("WFBNA").
+Investment banking and capital markets products and services provided by Wells Fargo Securities, are not a condition to any banking product or service.